rightsup/docker-base/README.md

 The image also includes ruby and a few commonly used utilities.

 To use it, replace `FROM ubuntu:14.04` with `FROM rightsup/base`

+### UPDATE by Kenan Memis on 08.10.2021

+The new dockerfile, `Dockerfile-ubuntu-20-04` will be used as new base image for some applications like mini-beast